-Farage et al.2 conducted a study comparing daily pads with deodorant and a control group without deodorant in terms of aerobic bacteria cultures.
-They reported no statistically significant difference in positive cultures of undesirable microorganisms such as Candida albicans, non-Candida yeasts, Candida spp, Gardnerella vaginalis, Staphylococcus aureus, Coliforms, Proteus, Pseudomonas, Streptococcus Gour A,B, D and Streptococcus viridans before and after six months of panty liner use.
-In our study, although no significant difference was observed in bacterial vaginosis between the two pads tested, the total colony count of cultured bacteria from the panty liners was significantly lower for the zinccoated group.
-It can be concluded that zinc has reduction effect on the number of colonies formed by the undesirable bacteria in the vaginal flora than non-zinc coated regular panty liners.
+Farage et al (2) conducted a study comparing daily pads with deodorant and a control group without deodorant in terms of aerobic bacteria cultures.
+They reported no statistically significant difference in positive cultures of undesirable microorganisms such as Candida albicans, Non Candida yeasts, Candida sp, Gardnerella vaginalis, staphylococcus aureus, coliforms, proteus, pseudomonas, streptococcus Gour A,B, D and Streptococcus viridans before and after six months of panty liner use.
+In our study, although no significant difference was observed in bacterial vaginosis between the two pads tested, the total colony count of cultured bacteria from the panty liners was significantly lower for the zinc-coated group.
+It can be concluded that zinc has reduction effect on the number of colonies formed by the undesirable bacteria in the vaginal flora than non zinc coated regular panty liners.

-Zinc can be classified as a form of immunotherapy and has effects on macrophage and neutrophil functions, natural killer cell/phagocytic activity, and various inflammatory cytokines9 and also directly modulates the interaction between host cells and viral components.10 Although the exact mechanism remains unclear, there are promising reports in the literature of zinc being used effectively in various topical and oral forms and concentrations for the treatment of cutaneous viral warts.11 direct bacterial cell membrane disruption and also indirectly boy inducing reactive oxygen species.
-15,16 On the other hand extended exposure to ZnO was suspected to play a reversible role in aminoglycoside resistance and ampicillin and other b-lactam resistance in E. coli via modifying cell drug efflux systems, switching the bacteria to anaerobic respiration state and increasing ribosomal protein production.
-17,18 In our study we did not study antibiotic resistance of bacteria as panty liner use was short lasting.
+Zinc can be classified as a form of immunotherapy and has effects on macrophage and neutrophil functions, natural killer cell/phagocytic activity, and various inflammatory cytokines(9) and also directly modulates the interaction between host cells and viral components.(10) Although the exact mechanism remains unclear, there are promising reports in the literature of zinc being used effectively in various topical and oral forms and concentrations for the treatment of cutaneous viral warts.(11)

+Zinc ion was found to have a more profound antibacterial effect on gram-positive bacteria such as S. aureus and S. epidermitis compared to gram-negative bacteria(12,13).
+The proposed mechanism of action includebinding of Zinc to the membranes of microorganisms and increasing the lag time and new microbial cell generation time such in Candida albicans (14).
+Also Zinc was shown to cause direct bacterial cell membrane disruption and also indirectly boy inducing reactive oxygen species (15,16).
+On the other hand extended exposure to ZnO was suspected to play a reversible role in aminoglycoside resistance and ampicillin and other b-lactam resistance in Escherichia coli via modifying cell drug efflux systems, switching the bacteria to anaerobic respiration state and increasing ribosomal protein production (17,18) In our study we did not study antibiotic resistance of bacteria as panty liner use was short lasting.
 Further studies may unravel if there is any increased number of antibiotic resistant microbial growth with zinc coated panty liners.